MarvellousUbani/pipelinev2/README.md

 1. This comes as a purely HTML/CSS/JS project with [Parcel](https://parceljs.org/docs/) handling build and transpilation.
 2. We strongly recommend you complete the challenge with this setup, and only use a framework (like Vue/react/Angular) only if absolutely necessary and for which you will be required to provide reasonable justification as part of your evaluation

+#### How this works

+The app pulls from the api specified above and when data is fetched, its stored in an object which ensures there wont be any extra api calls except when needed.
+Theres a previous and next button that allow a user to move between pages.
+There's also a display that shows the user what page they are currently on.